saintasia/portfolio/src/pages/sider-ui/index.md

 ![ui-1][ui-1]
 ![ui-2][ui-2]

-Over a year and a half, I completely redesigned the old system, designing over 60 pages and their states, working prototypes as well as runnign some usability testing for both existing features and those in the making.
+Over a year and a half, I completely redesigned the old system, designing over 60 pages and their states, working prototypes as well as running some usability testing for both existing features and those in the making.